halicki/tournament/README.md

 2. Optional: Setup virtualenv

    I marked this part optional, but in my opinion it should be mandatory.
+It will sparate your host packages from this project requirements.

+   You can choose from:

+   * Install `virtualenv`:

          virtualenv --python=python3.6 venv

+   * or use built in module `venv`:

+         python3 -m venv venv

+    Now you can activate your newly created virtual environment:

        . venv/bin/activate

 3. Install required python packages

        pip install -r requirements.txt

+4. Run tests!

+       python tournament_test.py

+## License

+This  repository can be distributed in accordance to MIT License.